 On March 27, 2020, the U.S. government enacted the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), which among other things, provides employer payroll tax credits for wages paid to employees who are unable to work during the COVID-19 pandemic and options to defer payroll tax payments.
 Based on our preliminary evaluation of the CARES Act, we qualify for certain employer payroll tax credits as well as the deferral of payroll and other tax payments in the future, which will be treated as government subsidies to offset related operating expenses.
-During the quarters ended May 2, 2020 and August 1, 2020, qualified payroll tax credits reduced our selling and administrative expenses by approximately \$7.0 million and \$3.8 million on our Condensed Consolidated Statements of Operations as a result of relief from the CARES Act and other foreign governmental packages.
-We intend to defer qualified payroll and other tax payments as permitted by the CARES Act.
-Other foreign governmental packages also provided relief from property taxes of approximately \$1.6 million and \$3.9 million in the quarters ended May 2, 2020 and August 1, 2020, respectively.
+During the quarters ended May 2, 2020, August 1, 2020 and October 31, 2020, qualified payroll tax credits reduced our selling and administrative expenses by approximately \$7.0 million, \$3.8 million and \$1.8 million on our Condensed Consolidated Statements of Operations as a result of relief from the CARES Act and other foreign governmental packages.
+We have deferred and intend to defer additional qualified payroll and other tax payments as permitted by the CARES Act.
+Savings from the government program in the U.K. has provided property tax relief of approximately \$1.6 million, \$3.9 million and \$3.9 million in the quarters ended May 2, 2020, August 1, 2020 and October 31, 2020, respectively.

 We recorded our income tax expense, deferred tax assets and related liabilities based on our best estimates.
 As part of this process, we assessed the likelihood of realizing the benefits of our deferred tax assets.
-As of the end of our first quarter of Fiscal 2021, based on available evidence, we recorded additional valuation allowance adjustments in our UK jurisdiction of \$2.0 million.
-Further, we excluded the UK tax jurisdiction from our estimate of the annual effective tax rate for Fiscal 2021 as we do not expect to record any tax benefit from the losses anticipated for Fiscal 2021.
+As of the end of our first quarter of Fiscal 2021, based on available evidence, we recorded additional valuation allowance adjustments in our U.K. jurisdiction of \$2.0 million.
+Further, we excluded the U.K. tax jurisdiction from our estimate of the annual effective tax rate for Fiscal 2021 as we do not expect to record any tax benefit from the losses anticipated for Fiscal 2021.
 We will continue to monitor the realizability of our deferred tax assets, particularly in certain foreign jurisdictions where the COVID-19 pandemic has started to create significant net operating losses.
 Our ability to recover these deferred tax assets depends on several factors, including our results of operations and our ability to project future taxable income in those jurisdictions.
 If we determine that some portion of the tax benefit will not be realized, we would record a valuation allowance, which would decrease our income tax benefit.
 Total deferred tax assets, net of valuation allowances, as of the end of our first quarter ended May 2, 2020 were approximately \$14.6 million, of which approximately \$0.9 million related to foreign jurisdictions.
-Total deferred tax assets as of August 1, 2020 were approximately \$12.4 million, of which approximately \$1.0 million related to foreign jurisdictions.
+Total deferred tax assets as of October 31, 2020 were approximately \$12.4 million, of which approximately \$0.9 million related to foreign jurisdictions.